hitarthpattani/module-easy-version-upgrade/README.md

 # Easy Version Upgrade Library

-A PHP library withg simple trait use to run setup upgrades with version.
+A PHP library with a simple trait is used to run setup upgrades with the version.

 ## Installation